CoMMALab/commalab.github.io/_members/jolie.md

 group: Undergraduate Students
 group_rank: 5
 ---
 Hello!
-I'm Jolie, a Mechanical Engineering sophomore at Purdue.
+I'm Jolie, a Mechanical Engineering junior at Purdue.
 I am interested in Robotics, Mechanical Design, and Manufacturing.
 I have experience in CAD (Siemens NX, SolidWorks, Fusion 360) as well as composites manufacturing, woodworking, and CNC machining.